Polarity (international relations): Impact on conflict and cooperation

-Michael Beckley argues American primacy is vastly underestimated because power indices frequently fail to take into account GDP per capita in the U.S. relative to other purportedly powerful states, such as China and India.

-In 2011, Barry Posen argued that unipolarity was in wane and that the world was shifting towards multipolarity.
-In 2019, John Mearsheimer argued that the international system was shifting from unipolarity to multipolarity.

-In 2022, William Wohlforth argued that the international system was heading towards a system that can be characterized neither as bipolarity nor multipolarity.
-He added that polarity did not appear to matter as much in the current international system, as great powers command a far smaller share of power vis-a-vis the rest of the states in the international system.

 Bipolarity

 Bipolarity is a distribution of power in which two states have a preponderance of power.
 In bipolarity, spheres of influence and alliance systems have frequently developed around each pole.
-For example, in the Cold War of 1947-1991, most Western and capitalist states would fall under the influence of the US, while most Communist states would fall under the influence of the USSR.
-Kenneth Waltz's influential Theory of International Politics argued that bipolarity tended towards the greatest stability because the two great powers would engage in rapid mutual adjustment, which would prevent inadvertent escalation and reduce the chance of power asymmetries forming.
-Dale Copeland has challenged Waltz on this, arguing that bipolarity creates a risk for war when a power asymmetry or divergence happens.
+For example, in the Cold War of 1947–1991, most Western and capitalist states would fall under the influence of the US, while most Communist states would fall under the influence of the USSR.
+According to Wohlforth and Brooks, "the world was undeniably bipolar" during the Cold War.

-Historic examples of bipolarity include Great Britain and France in 18th century from the end of the War of the Spanish Succession (1701-1715) until the Seven Years' War (1754-1763), and the United States and the Soviet Union during the Cold War (1947-1991).
+Historic examples of bipolarity include ancient China's Chu and Jin (636–546 B.C.), Rome and Persia (63 B.C.–395 A.D.), Great Britain and France in 18th century from the end of the War of the Spanish Succession (1701–1715) to the Seven Years' War (1754–1763) and the French Revolutionary and Napoleonic Wars (1792-1815), and the United States and the Soviet Union during the Cold War (1947–1991).

-According to Sullivan and Donnelly, a "polycentric" period emerged between 1963 and 1988 - in contrast to the bipolar period of 1945 to 1962.